S. Craig Zahler: Unproduced projects

-In May 2024, Variety confirmed that Zahler would write and direct The Bookie & the Bruiser, with Vince Vaughn and Adrien Brody set to star.
-In May 2025, it was announced that Theo James had replaced Brody.

 Personal life

 Although he was raised Jewish, Zahler is an atheist.

-Zahler has stated that he is "not politically driven; I'm not very politically interested", believing in the philosophy of "art over politics."
+Zahler's films have been accused of promoting right-wing agendas by some critics; despite this, he has stated that he is "not politically driven; I'm not very politically interested", believing in the philosophy of "art over politics."

 Zahler is unmarried, stating that he has no interest in ever marrying.